 11. Obligation On The Part Of The User

 The User hereby agrees and undertakes to not indulge, assist, abet and encourage in any manner whatsoever, in any activity involving money laundering or financing of any illegal or unlawful activities.

-Zebpay shall maintain such records of the identity of Users in and soft copies in a manner, as may be specified under applicable laws or regulations, from time to time, and in the absence thereof, from the date of cessation of the transactions between the User and Zebpay for a period of
+The AML/CTF Act requires reporting entities to retain records for seven(7) years after ceasing to provide a designated service - this is longer than the maximum period permitted under Part IIIA of the Privacy Act 1988 for retaining these types of records (generally five years).
+As such ZebPay shall maintain records of the identity of Users in soft copies in a manner, as may be specified under the AML/CTF Act or such applicable laws or regulations, from time to time, and in the absence thereof, from the date of cessation of the transactions between the User and ZebPay for a period of Seven (7) years.

 14. Governing Law & Jurisdiction

-14.1 This Agreement shall be governed by and construed in accordance with the laws of Malta.
+14.1 This Agreement shall be governed by and construed in accordance with the laws of Australia.

-14.2 The parties agree to irrevocably submit to the exclusive jurisdiction of the courts in Malta for the resolution of any disputes arising from this Agreement or in connection therewith or pursuant thereto.
+14.2 The parties agree to irrevocably submit to the exclusive jurisdiction of the courts in Australia for the resolution of any disputes arising from this Agreement or in connection therewith or pursuant thereto.

 This Agreement shall bind and inure to the benefit of the parties, and their respective successors and permitted assigns.

 16.1 The invalidity or unenforceability of any provision of this Agreement shall not in any way affect, impair or render unenforceable this Agreement or any other provision contained herein, which shall remain in full force and effect.